HGV Medical

 -

-This I possible but the D4 medical certificate is only valid for four months.
+This I possible - however the D4 medical certificate is only valid for four months.
 This means you have to pass your test in that time.

 -

-If you have any of these conditions, it would be best to check the DVLA guidance before booking a medical appointment:
+If you have any of the following conditions, it is strongly recommended that you check the DVLA guidance before booking your HGV/D4 medical:

 Epilepsy